The Art of Asset Allocation

 How to avoid it:

 By using a Spousal IRA, you can double up on your Roth IRA contributions.
-You can save an extra $8,000 per year in tax-free dollars if over 50 years old.
+You can save even more money per year in tax-free dollars if over 50 years old.

 Keep in mind that IRAs are individual accounts.
 As such, a Spousal Roth IRA is not a joint account.
 Rather, you each have your own IRA—but just one spouse funds them both.